thirdweb-dev/insight/README.md

 5. **Orchestrator**: The Orchestrator is responsible for coordinating and managing the poller, failure recoverer, and committer.
 It initializes these components based on configuration settings and starts them concurrently, ensuring they run independently while waiting for all of them to complete their tasks.

-Insight's modular architecture and configuration options allow for adaptation to various evm chains and use cases.
+Insight's modular architecture and configuration options allow for adaptation to various EVM chains and use cases.

 ## Getting started

 ### Pre-requites
-1. Install Golang v1.23
+1. Golang v1.23
-2. Run the DB scripts (change the db name)
-3. Create a clickhouse instance
+2. Clickhouse instance (`docker-compose` includes it for local development)

 ### Usage
 To run insight and the associated API, follow these steps: